What to Look for When Buying a Used US Tech CNC Machine

 US Tech machines are built around heavy Taiwanese castings, Fanuc (or Mitsubishi/Siemens) controls, and proven industrial components.
 They deliver strong value on the used market when properly inspected.
 Here’s what to check.

 Verify spindle condition across the operating range.
 Test spindle runout cold and again after a 30-minute warm-up to assess thermal stability.
-Listen for bearing noise at the top of the RPM range.
+Listen for bearing noise at top RPM.
 On 50-taper spindles common to US Tech bridge mills, check drawbar pull force and pull-stud condition.
-On VMCs running CAT 40 toolholders, inspect the spindle taper for fretting, burrs, or wear at the gauge-line contact band.
+On VMCs running CAT 40 toolholders, inspect the taper for fretting, burrs, or wear at the gauge-line band.

 Inspect ways, ballscrews, and way covers.
 Many US Tech VMCs and most bridge mills use hardened and ground box ways for cutting rigidity.
-Check for visible scoring, scraping wear in heavy-cut zones, and way oil starvation.
-On linear-guide models, verify smooth motion across full travel and inspect wipers, seals, and grease lines.
-Measure ballscrew backlash on all axes; anything beyond .0005 inch suggests preload loss or wear.
+Check for scoring, scraping wear in heavy-cut zones, and way oil starvation.
+On linear-guide models, verify smooth motion and inspect wipers, seals, and grease lines.
+Measure ballscrew backlash; anything beyond .0005 inch suggests preload loss or wear.

 Cycle the tool changer and pallet changer if equipped.
 Run every pocket on the ATC through a full tool change cycle.
-On larger machines with chain-type magazines, listen for chain wear, sticky pockets, or rough cam operation.
-On pallet-changer machines, verify pallet seat repeatability and clamp function under load.
+On chain-type magazines, listen for chain wear, sticky pockets, or rough cam operation.
+On pallet machines, verify pallet seat repeatability and clamp function.

 Identify the CNC control and confirm parameter access.
-US Tech machines ship with Fanuc, Mitsubishi, or Siemens controls depending on era and dealer specification.
-Verify the control model, software version, and that parameters are accessible.
-Older controls may carry proprietary ladder programs from the original dealer that affect retrofit paths.
+US Tech machines ship with Fanuc, Mitsubishi, or Siemens controls depending on era and dealer spec.
+Verify the control model, software version, and parameter access.
+Older controls may carry proprietary ladder programs that affect retrofit paths.

 US Tech Machine Categories